corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 Impose the revlex order on the $N_\bullet^+$ and $N_\bullet^-$ to emphasize the sizes of smaller neighborhoods.
 Sequences with more large values indicate points with lower out-ranks to or from more other points.

-We now define counterparts to the minmax and maxmin procedures.
+We now define our counterpart to the maxmin procedure.

 \begin{definition}[lastfirst, in terms of neighborhoods]
     Given $(X,d)$ and $Y \subset X$, write $N_k(Y) = \bigcup_{y \in Y}{N_k(y)}$, then let